Technology-to-Market

 Moving scientific discoveries from research and development (R&D) concepts to commercially viable and available products to transforming the market via broad adoption is imperative for America to meet its climate goals while growing our economy.
-DOE’s Building Technologies Office (BTO) research focuses on developing innovative, cost-effective, energy-saving solutions, however, there are barriers to adopting these efficient, smart, and connected technologies that require more than technology innovation.
-Commercially available products that improve efficiency and demand flexibility may not be adopted for a number of reasons such as limited information on performance and associated value; perceived comfort or services issue; upfront capital cost, and complexity with installation.
+DOE’s Building Technologies Office (BTO) research focuses on developing innovative, cost-effective, energy-saving solutions, but overcoming barriers to adopting these efficient, smart, and connected technologies requires more than technology innovation.
+Commercially available products that improve efficiency and demand flexibility may face challenges, such as limited information on performance and associated value, perceived comfort or services issues, upfront capital cost, and installation complexity.

-Technology-to-market (T2M) activities are designed to accelerate innovative R&D concepts to become commercially viable and available products.
+Technology-to-market (T2M) activities are designed to accelerate the process where innovative R&D concepts become commercially viable and available products.
 These activities then dovetail with market transformation efforts.
 According to the ACEEE, “Market transformation programs apply strategic interventions in targeted markets, often over long periods, to accelerate or expand the uptake of energy efficiency products or services.”
 Both T2M and market transformation efforts work to increase market feedback and improve the effectiveness of BTO’s investments.
-Common failure points within this larger process are referred to as “valleys of death,” as shown in the figure below of the Tech-to Market Process.
+Common failure points within this larger process are referred to as “valleys of death,” as shown in the figure below of the Tech-to-Market Process.

 The graphic shows the Level of Involvement of Government, Industry, Investors and Banks versus Technology Risk over FY21, and divided over 5 periods: Research & Development (TRL 1-4); Field Validation & Demonstration (TRL 5-6); Scale-Up & Commercial Launc